thematters/developer-resource/SECURITY.md

 # Security Bounty Program
 With a bounty program, we invite the software security community to research and discover security related bugs and vulnerabilities on Matters platform.

-If you would like to report a vulnerability or have a question for us, please email us at security@matters.news.
+If you would like to report a vulnerability or have a question for us, please email us at security@matters.town.

 ## Issues That Qualify

 The following domains and assets are within the scope of the program:

+- *.matters.town
 - *.matters.news
 - [public codebase](https://github.com/thematters) of Matters Lab, including Matters web app delivered via HTTP or IPFS